Gjenvick-Gjønvik Archives

 The GG Archives is a privately held archive containing materials related to genealogy, military history, and other historical ephemera dating from the mid-1800s through 2000.
 The site hosts over 7,000 static web pages and 20,000 images.
 The collections are composed of artificial collections of historial materials in twelve topical areas.

 Based in Milwaukee, Wisconsin, the GG Archives provides free access to historical ephemera, articles, and photographs on specific topics, with a primary focus on genealogy-related materials.
 These resources are intended for genealogists, historians, teachers, and researchers, covering historical periods primarily from the 1880s through the 1950s.

 Launched in January 2000, the online collections include materials on US immigration, ocean travel, military history (with a focus on the US Navy), epicurean, vintage fashions, the Works Progress Administration (WPA), and the Spanish flu pandemic of 1918-19.

 The site contains original steamship passage tickets or contracts, primarily for transatlantic voyages, between 1854 and 1956.
 These primary source documents provide valuable insights for illustrating family histories and are also used as educational resources K–12 students studying history and social studies.

 Known for their passenger lists collections, the site also provides detailed information and images related to ships in the "Immigrant Ships" section under "Ocean Travel."

 Primary source materials can be found throughout the Archives' Immigration section (covering US and Canadian immigration).
 These include passenger lists and immigrant inspection cards, which are often used as educational tools in various academic settings and topics.

-The collections also include materials on vintage fashions, culinary history, and historical articles on various topics, including a Q&A on the World War I draft draft.
+The collections also include materials on vintage fashions, culinary history, and historical articles on various topics, including a Q&A on the World War I draft.